BenJBailey/benstandup/README.md

     Matrix - api data - test and release
     Get wolfriver to transfer hosting
     Get JS out of not-inside-html in sw
-    Enforce secure checkout for new clients
+    Plan to build deprecate page part feature as next item Enforce secure checkout for new clients